 Frequently asked questions for self help.

-When you save a file in Write, Ability creates a backup of the old copy.
+With backup on, when you save a file in Write, Ability creates a backup of the old copy.
 For example:

-1. Create a new document, type some text and save it (e.g. call it "mydoc").
+a) Create a new document, type some text and save it (e.g. call it "mydoc").

 Result - Ability creates a standard document called "mydoc.aww".

-2. Type some more text and save.
+b) Type some more text and save.

 Result - Ability saves the old "mydoc.aww" to "mydoc.abk" and then saves the new changes to "mydoc.aww".